FriendsOfSymfony/FOSUserBundle/Resources/doc/index.rst

     $ composer require symfony/swiftmailer-bundle

-For more information about email, check `swiftmailer component documentation`_.
+For more information about email, check `swiftmailer documentation`_.

 Storage
 ~~~~~~~